xliu12/meD/README.md

 ## Example

-We use a simulated example dataset, `data_example,` to illustrate the application.
+We use a simulated example dataset, `data_example`, to illustrate the application.
 The dataset has the following variables:

 - `tt`: Treatment variable, which indicates the treatment assignment (1 = intervention; 0 = control).
 - `R`: Subgroup variable, which indicates the subgroup status (1 = boy; 0 = girl).